Director of research

 Most recently used approaches comprise: confocal microscopy; image analysis; immunocytochemistry; transmission electron microscopy; immuno-EM; gene-gun dyolistic labelling; western blot; ERG recordings; visual behaviour; qRT-PCR etc.

-The laboratory has an international reputation for retinal neurobiology studies and a consolidated network of collaborations with Italian and foreign Inìstitutions.
+The laboratory has an international reputation for retinal neurobiology studies and a consolidated network of collaborations with Italian and foreign Institutions.

 a model of recessive retinitis pigmentosa.
 Mol Ther.
 2011 Feb;19(2):234-42.

-2013-2016: Principal Investigator of the Project “Sphingolipid ceramide signaling in retinal degeneration: in vivo targeting” funded by the Macula Vision Research Foundation, Pennsylvania, USA.
-In collaboration with C Gargini and R. Ghidoni.
+2013-2018: Principal Investigator of the Project “Sphingolipid ceramide signaling in retinal degeneration: in vivo targeting” funded by the Macula Vision Research Foundation, Pennsylvania, USA.
+In collaboration with Claudia Gargini (University of Pisa) and Riccardo Ghidoni (University of Milan).

 2011-2013: Principal Investigator of the Project "Environmental Enrichment: a new, non invasive approach, to slow down photoreceptor degeneration in Retinitis Pigmentosa funded by the Velux Stiftung Foundation, Switzerland.